 and video cameras

 can bring to their home.
-Before settling for a bare-bones network setup with only a router and a few PCs, research these other types of products also (that can be acquired for very reasonable prices).
+Before settling for a bare-bones network setup that supports only a few PCs or phones, research these other types of products also (that can be acquired for very reasonable prices).

 Some homeowners quickly assemble their wireless network only to find that it won't function in certain areas of the residence.
 Others enjoy a working setup at first but find later that their network crashes when a microwave oven or cordless phone is turned on.
 Perhaps even more common, PCs in a basement, attic or corner room may suffer from chronically poor network performance but the homeowner fears attempting to fix it.
 One easy way to address these common Wi-Fi networking issues is to move the wireless router to a better location.